ogdenpm/disktools/doc/teledisk.md

 **Simon Owen**: Published source code to read some .TD0 files for his SimCoupe emulator.

-**Haruhika Okumura**: Published LZSS-Huffman source code which has become "the reference" for many implementations.
+**Haruhika Okumura**: Published LZH source code which has become "the reference" for many implementations.

 **Mark Ogden**: Updated notes to reflect v2.23 of Teledisk, added information on the "old" advanced compression and multi volume disk sets and made some corrections.